sherrywei-bumblebee/bumblebee-docs/docs/source/index.rst

 Welcome to Bumblebee Networks documentation!
 =================================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Bumblebee Networks** is a networking company that provides Global Private Link service to everyone on earth.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.